-The Guru then went on to explain some of the preconditions and preliminary exercises of meditation for bringing about this positive and creative attitude: Unselfish love and compassion towards all living beings was, according to him, the first prerequisite of meditation, as it removed all self-created emotional and intellectual limitations; and in order to gain this attitude one should look upon all beings like upon one's own mother or one's own children, since there was not a single being in the universe that in the infinity of time had not been closely related to us in one way or another.
-In order to be conscious of the preciousness of time one should realise that any moment might be the last of this life and that the opportunity which it offers might not come again easily.
-Finally he pointed out that what we learned from books about meditation was not comparable to the direct transmission of experience and the spiritual impetus that a living Guru could give us, if we open ourselves to him in all sincerity.
+The Guru then went on to explain some of the preconditions and preliminary exercises of meditation for bringing about this positive and creative attitude: Unselfish love and compassion towards all living beings was, according to him, the first prerequisite of meditation, as it removed all self created emotional and intellectual limitations; and in order to gain that attitude one should look upon all beings like a mother looks upon her own children, since there was not a single being in the universe that in the infinity of time had not been closely related to us in one way or the another.
+In order to be conscious of the preciousness of time one should realise that any moment might be the last of this life and that the opportunity which it offer might not come again easily.
+Finally he pointed out that what we learned from books about meditation was not comparable with the direct transmission of experience and the spiritual impetus that facing a Guru could give us, if we open ourselves to him in all sincerity.

-To this purpose one should imagine the Buddha in the form of one's Guru, and having done so to a degree that one feels his very presence, one should visualise him seated in the posture of meditation above one's head and finally merging into one's own person, to take his seat on the lotusthrone of our heart.
+To this purpose one should imagine the Buddha in the form of our Guru, and having done so to a degree that one feels his very presence, we should visualise him seated in the posture of meditation above one's head and finally merging into one's own person, to take his seat on the the throne of our heart.
 For, as long as the Buddha is still imagined outside ourselves, we cannot realise him in our own life.
-The moment, however, we become conscious of him as the light in our innermost being, the Mantra OM MANI PADME HOM begins to reveal its meaning, because now the 'lotus' (padma) is our own heart, in which the 'jewel' (mani), namely the Buddha, is present.
-The OM and the HŪM, however, represent the universe in its highest and deepest aspects, in all its forms of appearance and experience, which we should embrace with unlimited love and compassion like the Buddha.
-Do not think of your own salvation, but make yourself an instrument for the liberation of all living beings.
-Once the Buddha has become awakened within you, you are no more able to act other than in accordance with his Law.
-Therefore it is said in the Bodhicaryāvatāra: 'As soon as the thought of Enlightenment takes root in him, the miserable one who is fettered by passions to the prison of existence, becomes immediately a son of the Buddhas, he becomes worthy of veneration for men and gods.
-As soon as this thought has taken possession of this unclean body, it becomes transformed into the precious jewel of a Buddha's body.
-Therefore take hold of this elixir which causes such a wonderful transformation and which is called the thought of Enlightenment.'
+The moment, however we become conscious of him as the light in our innermost being, the mantra OM MANI PADME HŪM begins to reveal its meaning, bacause now the lotus(padma) is our own heart, in which the jewel(mani), named the Buddha, is present.
+The OM and the HŪM, however, represent the universe in its highest and deepest aspects, in all its forms of appearance and experience, which we should embrace with unlimited love and and passion like the Buddha.
+Do not think of your own salvation, but be yourself an instrument for the liberation of all living beings.
+Once the Buddha has become awakened within you, you are no more able to do other than in accordance with his Law.
+Therefore it is said in the Bodhicaryāvatāra: 'As soon as the thought of Enlightenment takes root in him, the miserable one who is fettered by passions to the prison of existence, becomes immediately a son of the Buddhas, he becomes worthy veneration for men and gods.
+As soon as this thought has taken possession of this unclean body, it becomes transformed into the precious jewel of Buddha's body.
+Therefore take hold of this elixir which causes such a wonderful transformation and which is called the thought of Enlightenment.